Tūhourangi celebrate launch of mountain bike club

 Tribal leader Rangitihi Pene reminded the club members at the wānanga about the importance of the kaupapa and wished them all the best.

-“The more we can get onto this kaupapa the more that will learn about the land-rich history.
-Our peaks, our valleys, our farms and islands hold strong stories that must be passed onto the next generation, and this initiative whānau on bikes and connecting to the whenua and stores is brilliant,” Pene said.
+“The more we can get on to this kaupapa, the more that will learn about the land-rich history.
+Our peaks, our valleys, our farms and islands hold strong stories that must be passed on to the next generation, and this initiative - whānau on bikes and connecting to the whenua and stories - is brilliant,” Pene said.

 Tūhourangi Te Kāhui Mana Whenua Mountain Bike Academy will work towards participating in the Whaka100 marathon festival in October.